MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

     A measurement only returns a single basis state, with a probability determined by the amplitude of that state in the system's wavefunction.
 2. From the post-measurement `DumpMachine`, you see that measurement _changes_ the state itself, projecting it from the initial superposition over basis states to the single basis state that corresponds to the measured value.

-If you were to repeat this operation many times, you would see the result statistics begin to illustrate the equally weighted superposition of the post-QFT state that gives rise to a random result on each shot.
+If you repeat this operation many times, you will see the result statistics begin to illustrate the equally weighted superposition of the post-QFT state that gives rise to a random result on each shot.
 _However_, besides being inefficient and still imperfect, this would nevertheless only reproduce the relative amplitudes of the basis states, not the relative phases between them.
 The latter is not an issue in this example, but you would see relative phases appear if given a more complex input to the QFT than $\ket{000}$.